OliverWisn/alien_invasion/README.md

 ## Thanks:

-I would like to thank you my niece Dominika (she is 10 years old) for the making of the images of the spaceships of the alien and the spaceship of the gamer especially for me for this game.
+I would like to thank to my niece Dominika (she is 10 years old) for the making of the images of the spaceships of the alien and the spaceship of the gamer especially for me and for this game.

 ## Game Controls:
     a or <-- (Left arrow key) : Moves ship towards left.